kogpsy/jspsych-gabor-stimulus-plugin/README.md

 });
 ```

-This will provide the following result:
+This will produce the following result:

 ![Stimulus Example](static/stimulus_example.png)